 Working Remotely Cuts Down on the Commute

 In rural communities or congested cities, traveling to the office can be a thorn in commuters days.
 While some commutes can be 20 minutes, others can be an hour and 20 minutes depending on traffic and location from home.
+Some people in a new job might even go to a Driving School melbourne to learn how to drive just so they can cut down their work commute and don’t need to get public transport.
 In conversation with a past client, he shared that his commute from his home in New Jersey to his office in Manhattan could be an hour an a half or more.
 He was dropped off at the train station, waited for the train, rode into the city and then walked from the station to the office.
 Then, he did it all over again in the reverse order to get home in the evening.
 All I could think of when he shared this was all the work he could be doing or all the things he was missing out on with his family since he left before his kids got on the bus and did not get home until dinner was over.

 For those employers that allow workers to work from home or from co-working spaces that are more convenient, both productivity and efficiency can be increased.
 The time they would normally spend in transit is made available to clients or for tending to daily operations.
 Not having to fight rush hour daily can have positive benefits not only to employees but also to the organization as a whole.

 Working Remotely Reduces Stress

 Stress suppresses the immune system, which makes it easier to get sick and harder to fight off bugs.
 “When people are stressed, they get sick.
 Statistics about remote work show that 82 percent of telecommuters reported lower stress levels, according to one study.
 That is a good thing not only for remote workers, but for the companies that employ them.
 The study by PGI found that 80 percent of workers reported higher morale when working from home.
 In the same study, 69 percent reported lower absenteeism.”
 Having sick workers only costs the company, whether it is missing work, lack of focus or cost for health care.